Antidetect Browsers vs Real Phones for Instagram in 2026

 Both are solid.
 Multilogin has more mature fingerprint generation but costs significantly more.
 Incogniton offers better value with 10 free profiles.
 The browser matters less than proxy quality and behavioral patterns.

-Q: How many accounts per real phone is safe?
+Q: How many accounts should run on one real phone?

 Q: Can I switch from antidetect browsers to real phones without losing accounts?